Financial Poise

 What’s Wrong With the US Agriculture Industry?

-What some call conventional farming today is a bastardized version of farming that developed within the last 100 years.
-It relies on genetically modified (GM) seeds, now known as bioengineered, instead of using seed derived from harvested crops.
-This modern farming is characterized by the heavy use of chemical nutrients, pesticides, and herbicides.
+Some call conventional farming today a bastardized version of farming developed within the last 100 years.
+It relies on genetically modified (GM) seeds, now known as bioengineered, instead of using seeds derived from harvested crops.
+The heavy use of chemical nutrients, pesticides, and herbicides characterizes modern farming.
 As a result, the agricultural industry produces chemical-laden crops, kills our soil, and contaminates our water supply.

-For thousands of years, humans employed organic, regenerative agriculture practices that focused on healthy soils and growing a diversity of nutrient-rich crops.
-The switch to newer farming methods is damaging the environment and the whole US food system.
+For thousands of years, humans employed organic, regenerative agriculture practices focused on healthy soils and growing diverse nutrient-rich crops.
+The switch to newer farming methods damages the environment and the US food system.

 US Agriculture by the Numbers

 Diving deeper into US agriculture, let’s focus on crops themselves.
-Per the 2021 USDA Crop Production Summary, US farmers (more corporate than independent) planted 358 million acres of farmland in 2021.
-By far the two most dominant US crops were corn (94.4 million acres planted, 26% of total planted acreage) and soybeans (87.2 million acres, 24% of the total).
-These two crops represent more than 50% of planted farmland in the US annually.
+Per the 2024 USDA Crop Production Summary, US farmers (more corporate than independent) planted 358 million acres of farmland in 2024.
+The two most dominant US crops were corn (91.5 million acres planted, 25.6% of total planted acreage) and soybeans (86.1 million acres, 24% of total planted acreage).
+These two crops represent more than 50% of cultivated farmland in the US annually.

 How much of those crops do humans consume?
-Maybe 30% and almost none of that is in pure, healthy, original form.
-Rather, it’s mainly sold as soybean oil, high fructose corn syrup (HFCS), corn meal, and other sweeteners.
+For corn, less then 2%, and almost none is in pure, healthy, original form.
+Instead, it’s mainly sold as soybean oil, high fructose corn syrup (HFCS), corn meal, and other sweeteners.

 Where do the rest of the crops go?
 Most feed livestock.
-Per the USDA Economic Research Service, livestock consumes 70% of soybean crops and 40% of corn crops.
+According to the USDA Economic Research Service, livestock consumes 70% of soybean and 40% of corn crops.

-A large portion of those crops ends up in ethanol plants that produce biodiesel fuel.
-Ethanol plants use 45% of corn crops and 5% of soybean crops.
-Humans only consume about 21% of soybean crops (15% as oil and 6% as beans) and just under 10% of corn crops (mostly as HFCS and sweeteners).
+Many of those crops end up in ethanol plants that produce biodiesel fuel.
+Ethanol plants use 45% of corn and 5% of soybean crops.
+Humans only consume about 21% of soybean crops (15% as oil and 6% as beans) and just under 10% of corn crops (primarily as HFCS and sweeteners).

 Yes, but What About Food Crops?

 If most US cropland feeds animals and cars, where do we get our vegetables?
-They come largely from California, Florida, and Mexico, according to the United States Department of Agriculture.
-California leads vegetable crop production, accounting for 40% of the vegetable acreage.
-Currently, 81% of carrots, 95% of broccoli, 95% of celery, 86% of cauliflower, and 71% of spinach grow in California.
+According to the United States Department of Agriculture in 2022, they came largely from California, Florida, and Mexico.
+California leads crop production, accounting for over 40% of the vegetable acreage.
+California is overwhelmingly the largest producer of carrots, celery, cauliflower, and spinach.
+Specifically, they produced $850 million worth of the nation’s broccoli crop valued at $926 million.

 The agricultural industry wasn’t always unbalanced.
-Certainly, some crops – oranges, nuts and grapes, bananas – thrive in hotter climates, and grow best in places like California.
-A century ago, the Midwest grew carrots, broccoli, celery, cauliflower, and spinach.
+Certainly, some crops (oranges, nuts, grapes, bananas) thrive in hotter climates and grow best in places like California.
+The Midwest grew carrots, broccoli, celery, cauliflower, and spinach a century ago.
 But not anymore.
 Food is expensive because we don’t produce as much as we once did.

 Why?

-The greatest change to regenerative agriculture came with farm subsidies during the Great Depression.
+The most significant change to regenerative agriculture came with farm subsidies during the Great Depression.
 During that decade, US unemployment soared to 25% across all industries, including agriculture.
 People without jobs cannot afford any food, let alone fresh produce.

 Politicians feared for the stability of the US food system.
 If enough farmers gave up their farms, the US could not feed its population.
 Consequently, the government passed three farm bills to stabilize farm profits and encourage farmers to stay.
-Politicians had to determine which crops to subsidize so they could effectively manage these subsidies.
+Politicians had to determine which crops to subsidize to manage these subsidies effectively.
 Ideally, they sought high-yield multi-use crops that farmers could store for long periods.
 Ultimately, the government chose corn and soybeans.
 Farmers can store dried corn and soybeans safely for many months.
 And as we have seen, both crops are widely used for food and other products.

-The government succeeded and converted much of our farmland to corn and bean production.
+The government succeeded in converting much of our farmland to corn and bean production.
 Consequently, entrepreneurs found innovative uses for the surplus.

-• High fructose corn syrup – newly invented for sweetening foods and beverages
+• High fructose corn syrup – for sweetening foods and beverages.

 • Ethanol – for fuel